 https://blog.pilsenga.com/2025/01/23/history-of-batch-payments/feed/ 0

-Difference between the DORA and MiCA regulations of the European Union https://blog.pilsenga.com/2025/01/20/difference-between-the-dora-and-mica-regulations-of-the-european-union/?utm_source=rss&utm_medium=rss&utm_campaign=difference-between-the-dora-and-mica-regulations-of-the-european-union https://blog.pilsenga.com/2025/01/20/difference-between-the-dora-and-mica-regulations-of-the-european-union/#respond Mon, 20 Jan 2025 21:35:00 +0000 https://blog.pilsenga.com/?p=1195 The European Union developed the Digital Operational Resilience Act (DORA) and the Markets in Cryptoassets Regulation (MiCA), two regulatory standards that aim to improve the stability and security of the European Union financial system.
-However, even though both standards contribute to a more solid and reliable financial ecosystem, there are some notable differences between both […]
+Difference between the DORA and MiCA regulations of the European Union https://blog.pilsenga.com/2025/01/20/difference-between-the-dora-and-mica-regulations-of-the-european-union/?utm_source=rss&utm_medium=rss&utm_campaign=difference-between-the-dora-and-mica-regulations-of-the-european-union https://blog.pilsenga.com/2025/01/20/difference-between-the-dora-and-mica-regulations-of-the-european-union/#respond Mon, 20 Jan 2025 21:35:00 +0000 https://blog.pilsenga.com/?p=1195 The European Union developed the Digital Operational Resilience Act (DORA) and the Markets in Cryptoassets Regulation (MiCA), two regulatory standards that aim to improve the stability and security of the European Union’s financial system.
+However, even though both standards contribute to a more solid and reliable financial ecosystem, there are some notable differences between the […]

 The post Difference between the DORA and MiCA regulations of the European Union first appeared on Pilsenga blog.